UPDATE (01.15.2021): Post substantially revised with new proposals for Brooklyn subway extensions.

 Welcome back to my NYTIP series!
-Over the last several posts, I’ve discussed ways to extend the NYC Subway’s reach, closing several gaps in rapid transit coverage.
-In this post, I’ll discuss extensions that will close several gaps in Brooklyn.
+Over the last several posts, I’ve discussed ways to extend the NYC Subway’s reach to close gaps in rapid transit coverage.
+In this post, I’ll discuss subway extensions that will close several gaps in Brooklyn.

 Note: Click any image to enlarge.